-This topic describes how to configure the directory where a core dump file is saved.
-You can view and analyze a core dump file when a container is terminated abnormally.
-This helps you to identify the cause of the issue.
+This topic describes how to configure the directory where to store core dump files.
+You can view and analyze a core dump file when a container is unexpectedly terminated.
+This helps you identify the cause of the issue.

-In Linux, if a program suddenly terminates or unexpectedly exits, the operating system records the state of the working memory of the program at that time and saves it in a file.
+In Linux, if a program unexpectedly terminates or exits, the operating system records the state of the working memory of the program at that time and stores the state to a file.
 This process is called a core dump.
 You can view and analyze the core dump file to identify the cause of the issue.

 The following figure shows some signals that cause a core dump in Linux.
 These signals have a value of Core in the Action column.